jabrythehutt/awsrd/README.md

 ## Configuration

 Development machines are based on Amazon Linux machine images with docker pre-installed for compatibility with a wide range of EC2 instance types.
-The simplest way to customise your environment is to configure a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) for your project and launch it once you're connected to your EC2.
+The simplest way to customise your environment is to configure a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) for your project and launch it once you're connected to the remote machine.

 ### Launching with alternative machine images